 General contractors who simply throw up their hands and try to do their best in the face of unforeseen scenarios leave money on the table when they accept that projects will be late.
 Instead, it’s time for project managers to return to the project and strive to steer it back on schedule, or as close as possible.

 Just as the project planning team explored multiple scenarios during the bid and preconstruction phases, they can use optimization software to troubleshoot when problems occur.
 Better yet, they can stay actively involved throughout a project to make sure it runs on schedule.
 They can regularly run multiple scenarios based on the facts on the ground to optimize the use of crews.

-And, the project schedulers have time to run scenarios and analyze schedules because schedule optimization software has simplified the process.
-Ultimately, the software allows a general contractor to be more efficient and utilize resources most efficiently.
+And, the project schedulers have time to run scenarios and conduct analyses because schedule optimization software has simplified the scheduling process.
+Ultimately, the software allows a general contractor to minimize costs and save time by being more efficient and utilizing resources more efficiently.

 This efficiency can be quantified.
 Because ALICE is parametric and leverages the computational power of AI, enabling general contractors and owners to run thousands of scenarios, users report a 17% reduction in project duration and savings of 14% on labor and 12% on equipment costs.
-With a next-generation parametric platform like ALICE, project teams can find the optimal solution for a project, no matter how large or complex.
+With a next-generation parametric platform like ALICE, project teams can find not only a feasible solution, but the best solution for a project, no matter how large or complex.